Constrained Generalized Delaunay Graphs Are Plane Spanners: Preliminaries

 \subsection{Auxiliary Lemmas}

 Next, we present three auxiliary lemmas that are needed to prove our main results.
 First, we reformulate a lemma that appears in~\cite{S03}.

 \begin{lemma} Let $C$ be a closed convex curve in the plane.
-The intersection of two distinct homothets of $C$ is the union of two sets, each of which is either a segment, a single point, or empty. \end{lemma}
+The intersection of two distinct homothets of $C$ is the union of at most two sets, each of which is either a segment or a single point. \end{lemma}

 Though the following lemma (see also Figure~\ref{fig:VisiblePointInsideTriangle}) was applied to constrained $\theta$-graphs in~\cite{BFRV12}, the property holds for any visibility graph.
 We say that a region $R$ \emph{contains} a vertex $v$ if $v$ lies in the interior or on the boundary of $R$.
 We call a region \emph{empty} if it does not contain any vertex of $P$ in its interior.
 We also note that we distinguish between \emph{vertices} and \emph{points}.
 A \emph{point} is any point in $\mathbb{R}^2$, while a \emph{vertex} is part of the input.